jacobyoby/priceoftea/readme.md

 ### Using Docker

 1. Install Docker on your machine if you haven't already.
 You can download Docker from the official website: https://www.docker.com/get-started
-2. Clone the application's repository or download the source code, ensuring the Dockerfile, Python script, and `.env` file are in the same directory.
+2. Make sure you are in the `priceoftea` directory where the Dockerfile, Python script, and `.env` file are located.
-3. Open a terminal or command prompt and navigate to the directory containing the Dockerfile.
-4. Build the Docker image by running the following command:
+3. Build the Docker image by running the following command:

    ```
-   docker build -t jacobedurham/priceoftea-python .
+   docker build -t priceoftea-python .
    ```

-5. After the build is successful, run the Docker container with the following command:
+4. After the build is successful, run the Docker container with the following command:

    ```
-   docker run -p 8000:8000 jacobedurham/priceoftea-python
+   docker run -p 8000:8000 priceoftea-python
    ```

 The application should now be running inside the Docker container, and you can interact with it through the exposed port 8000.